trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

 Java runtime environment
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Trino requires a 64-bit version of Java 11, with a minimum required version of 11.0.15.
+Trino requires a 64-bit version of Java 17, with a minimum required version of 17.0.3.
-Earlier patch versions such as 11.0.2 do not work, nor will earlier major versions such as Java 8.
+Earlier major versions such as Java 8 or Java 11 do not work.
-Newer major versions such as Java 12 or 13, including Java 17, are not supported -- they may work, but are not tested.
+Newer major versions such as Java 18 or 19, are not supported -- they may work, but are not tested.

 We recommend using `Azul Zulu <https://www.azul.com/downloads/zulu-community/>`_ as the JDK for Trino, as Trino is tested against that distribution.